redhat-performance/clusterbuster/docs/clusterbuster.md

   Calculate how many entities are expected to provide log files and print that to stdout.
-This is not normally necessary to provide, as Clusterbuster will calculate it based on workload parameters.
+This is not normally necessary to provide, as ClusterBuster will calculate it based on workload parameters.

 * `<workload>_create_deployment  namespace instance secret_count replicas containers_per_pod`